|This topic is going to relate, I promise.|

 With 2 sources of Intel, the recommendation is to hit the bombers, and I would recommend using this method to do it.
 You won't be able to smash through the Intel and escort squadrons fast enough, but you can potentially knock off a bomber or two before they start firing on your ships.
 When he sends in his Escort ships to attack you, if you can concentrate fire on all those together, you'll be able to hopefully get back to hitting the Intel ships and/or bombers together.
 3-4 squadrons worth of attacks makes a lot of squadrons sad, just keep hitting the same ones here to free up your squadrons and engage their bombers.
 Any squadron you can free up and get to go engage the bombers with is worth it, as you need to prevent those bombers from doing their job by any means necessary.
 Throwing away a YT-2400 into a blob of 6 bombers sure is sad that you're going to lose that YT-2400, but that's also 6ish (don't forget crits!) damage NOT coming into your ships this turn.
 That's a trade I would take any day.

 So to sum up: 2 sources of Intel, hit the Bombers as best as you can.
 1 source of Intel, try to jump around and engage the bomber blob and prevent the Intel squadron from making all of you Heavy at once.
 Easier said then done, right?
 Remember to use your ships to focus on shutting down the carriers.
-With the exception of the ISD/MC80, most other carriers have around 5 hull (Pelta, Yavaris, the new Quasar) and not many shields.
+With the exception of the ISD/MC80, most other carriers have around 5-6 hull (Pelta, Yavaris, Quasar, Assault Frigate) and not AS many shields.
 You CAN kill it if you focus fire on it with your other ships.
 And I can tell you that life would be much better with it gone.

 |Hey, I got the pun in there!
 And those hairstyles are TERRIBLE.|